Oude IJsselstreek: Geography and population centres

 Terborg is the only population centre with city rights, but the largest one is Ulft with 10,000 inhabitants.
 The municipality of Oude IJsselstreek is considered to be divided into three units.
 The centres along the river Oude IJssel (Ulft, Gendringen, Etten on the left border, Silvolde and Terborg on the right) constitute the urban belt, Varsseveld in the east of the municipality is a rural village and the other centres are the external territories.
 The municipality plans to make Ulft the local centre.

 Municipality council

-Seats in the municipality Oude IJsselstreek since 2014:
+After the 2022 municipal elections, the 25 seats on the Oude IJsselstreek municipal council divided as follows: